 At Monika’s suggestion, I tried an oat milk flat white, the milk (from Oatly) going really well with the coffee, making for a rich, creamy and sweet flat white.
 I’m not sure I’m ready to give up my cow’s milk just yet, but this made for a really great non-dairy alternative.
 I paired this with a chocolate orange brownie, a lovely, rich and very chocolately concoction which was the perfect late-morning pick me up.

-Surrey Hills opened a couple of weeks ago, initially on a year-long lease, although I’m hoping that it will be around for a lot longer than that, since it would be lovely to have some top-notch coffee in the area.
+Surrey Hills opened at the start of November, initially on a year-long lease, although I’m hoping that it will be around for a lot longer than that, since it would be lovely to have some top-notch coffee in the area.
 Do drop in if you can: Monika and the team would love to see you!

 |LONDON SQUARE • CROSS LANES • GUILDFORD • GU1 1UN|